Ex-NYPD deputy inspector cleared at police corruption trial

-A former deputy inspector for the New York Police Department has been exonerated on bribery charges.
+A former deputy inspector for the New York Police Department was exonerated on bribery charges Wednesday after prosecutors failed to prove he accepted gifts in exchange for doing favors for two businessmen.

 The trial cast a negative light on Mayor Bill de Blasio after Reichberg and another businessman raised money for the Democrat.
 The mayor was never accused of wrongdoing.